e-Sword Screenshots

 The second configuration I use is just below.
 If I’m reading out of just one reference

-book, I overlap the Commentary and Editor Windows -
+book, I overlap the Commentary and Editor Windows - you can tell that by checking

 So, did you see something you like?
 Something you’d like to try?
 Perhaps something